Hair Conditioner – Benefits And How To Use It

 Procedure

-2. It should not be applied to the scalp as conditioners contain concentrated chemicals.
+4. Do not apply it on the scalp as conditioners contain concentrated chemicals.

 protip_icon Quick Tip